Pocket Palma

 Pocket Palma (sometimes stylized in all lowercase or sentence case) is a Croatian synthwave duo formed in Zagreb in 2012 by Anja Papa and Luka Vidović.
 Until 2019, they were known under the name Side Project.
 As Side Project, they have released two albums, Things Which No One Else Should Know About (2015) and Lonely Boys (2017).

 In 2018, Papa and Vidović decided to rebrand, replacing dark pop sound with nostalgic synthwave sound of the '80s and starting to make music in their native Croatian.
 Under the new name Pocket Palma, they released an EP Godišnji in summer 2019.
 During the same year, they signed a contract with Croatian label Aquarius Records and released their self-titled debut album in Croatian.
+Between 2019 and 2025, the band worked as a trio, when Papa and Vidović were joined by guitarist Bruno Žabek.

 Early beginnings

 Papa and Vidović met in high school in 2012 and, started making covers of songs by Arctic Monkeys and Guns N' Roses "for fun".
 They both attended elementary music school, where Papa played the flute and Vidović played the piano.
 Following their graduation from high school, they enrolled in the Faculty of Philosophy at the University of Zagreb.

 In 2013, they released their debut single "Things Which No One Else Should Know About" under the name Side Project, after which they began working on their debut album.
 In March 2015, they released a music video for their new single "Glitter", directed by Filip "Philatz" Filković.
 On 4 September the same year, they released their debut studio album Things Which No One Else Should Know About.
 They promoted the album by holding a concert in Tvornica Kulture, Zagreb on 5 December.

 In 2016, they released singles "Guns" and "Giving Souls Away".
 In June 2017, they released their new single "Second Skin", inspired by Zagreb Pride 2017.
 In September the same year, they released the lead single off their sophomore album of the same name, "Lonely Boys".
 During the same year, they recorded official soundtrack for Filip Filković's short dystopian film The Last Well, which was released in November.
 In December, Lonely Boys was released.

 In 2018, Papa revealed they had dropped out of university.